Roboneet/Flappy-bird-agent/README.md

-# BLOCK GAME SOLVER
+# FLAPPY BIRD AGENT
-## Using genetic Algorithms to find the best solution to a puzzle
+## Using genetic Algorithms to find the best steps for flappy bird

-Block game is a game in which a block navigates through space with barriers to reach the other end collecting the maximum amount of stars while minimizing the number of keystrokes.
+Flapp Bird is a game in which a block navigates through space with barriers to reach the other end collecting the maximum amount of stars while minimizing the number of keystrokes.

 ## Usage

+To run the genetic Algorithm, use :
 `node index.js`

+To play the game, use :
+`cd game`
+`node game.js`

 ## Game Rules

-The player can take 3 actions : Go straight , go up, go down.
+The player can take 2 actions : go up or down.
 Do not hit the barriers or cross the boundary.
 Collecting stars gain extra points.